sarah11918/sastro-v21/src/pages/posts/react-astro-first-things.md

 Check to see that you have specified a hydration method with a `client:*` directive!

 If you render `<MyAmazingReactComponentThatShouldTotallyWork />` in an Astro page, the way you would in a React component, you'll only get the static HTML representation of your component, with no interactivity.
-To include your comopnents functionality, be sure to specify one of the available options such as:
+To include your component's functionality, be sure to specify one of the available options such as:

 `<MyAmazingReactComponentThatShouldTotallyWork client:load />` (to load instantly)
 or
-`<MyAmazingReactComponentThatShouldTotallyWork client:visible />` (to load only when the component becomes visible on the page, for example, something lower on the page that doesn't need to load until / unless the user scrolls down to it)
+`<MyAmazingReactComponentThatShouldTotallyWork client:visible />` (to load only when the component becomes visible on the page.
+This is handy for something lower on the page that doesn't need to load until / unless the user scrolls down to it)

 These are the top three items on my checklist when a React component isn't working, especially if I've been writing my React code separately in a different environment, outside of my main Astro project with the intention of adding the files later.

 I mean, sure, there *could* be a flaw in my React code, but I can sometimes save myself a whole lot of pain and suffering if I just check these things first!